nautik1/ansible-gandi-gaming/README.md

 Requirements
 ------------

-Any debian-based linux should work, preferably Ubuntu 18.04.
+Any debian-based linux using systemd should work, preferably Ubuntu 18.04.

 Role Variables
 --------------